TechMajed/Creating-new-end-effector/README.md

 # Task #3
 ## creating new end effector:
-### the objective of this task is to new end effector that a capable of spike opponent's ballon.
+### the objective of this task is to design new end effector that is capable of spike opponent's ballon.

 **previos robot arm:**